neozenith/neozenith.github.io/_posts/2018-11-07-self-signed-certificates.md

 We have established trust again.

 So if your corporate proxy is claiming it is doing this, you have to update _everyone's_ trust stores.
+This is a lot of work.

+Every new computer, every rebuild, every tool....
+This is a growing cost of lost time.

 # Paradox